Superconducting Cloud Chamber

 The general configuration and detectability of the chamber can be realized by a proposed microwave readout schema shown in \gfig{fig:wires}.
 It was originally developed for large transition edge sensor (TES) arrays designed for cosmic microwave background observation and high-resolution X-ray/Gamma-ray spectrometers, where an RF-SQUID coupled to a TES pixel acts as a nonlinear flux-actuated inductor~\cite{2021ApPhL.118f2601D,6994798,256711,2017ApPhL.111f2601M,HOLMES:2019ykt,lens.org/027-935-516-419-894,SathyanarayanaRao:2020itw}.
 The RF-SQUID is coupled to the load inductor of a quarter-wave resonator, such that the input signal from the TES modulates the resonance frequency of resonator.
 In our proposal, charged particles directly interact with the JJ in the RF-SQUID, inducing a phase variation $\Delta \phi$ across the junction and altering its inductance.
 This results in a measurable resonance frequency shift of the quarter-wave resonators from $f_0$ to $f(\Delta \phi)$.
 In the small signal limit, the shift is~\cite{Wegner:2021yrn},

-Here, $f_0$ is the first mode resonance frequency of the unloaded resonator and $Z_0$ is its characteristic impedance.
+Here, $f_0$ is the first mode resonance frequency of the unloaded resonator, $C_C$ is the capacitance of microwave resonators, $Z_0$ is its characteristic impedance, and $M_C$ is the mutual inductance between RF-SQUID and quarter-wave resonator with load impedance $L_C$.
 By measuring the resonance frequency shift, the phase variation $\Delta \phi$ induced by the charged particles can be inferred.

-In practice, a specialized readout technique known as the flux ramp has been developed.
-The core idea is to apply a sawtooth waveform to the RF-SQUID via a flux-ramping line.
+In practice, a specialized readout technique known as the flux ramp has been developed, which applies a sawtooth waveform to the RF-SQUID via a flux-ramping line.
 The ramp frequency of the sawtooth waveform, $f_{\text{ramp}}$, is chosen to be at least twice the frequency of the input signal.
 The amplitude of the waveform is set such that it induces an integer number of flux quanta in the RF-SQUID.
 This waveform periodically modulates the response of the RF-SQUID at a modulation frequency $f_{\text{mod}} =n f_{\text{ramp}}$, and consequently modulates the resonance frequency of the quarter-wave resonator.
 Since $f_{\text{mod}}$ is much higher than the signal frequency, the influence of the input signal appears as a phase shift in the modulated SQUID response.
-It is from this phase shift that the signal of a potential charged particle can be extracted.
+The signal of a charged particle can be extracted from this phase shift.
 Further details are provided in Appendix A.

-{\bf Sensitivity} -- The resolution of the phase variation $\Delta \phi$ induced by the passing charged particles is determined by the flux noise of the readout module.
-Since the RF-SQUID used here is dissipationless and there is no input filter, not like in the readout setup for TES arrays, the primary noise contributions are from: (1) $1/f$ noise of the RF-SQUID, (2) Johnson noise of the microwave amplifier, (3) two-level system (TLS) noise of the quarter-wave resonator, and (4) other energy loss factors in the readout circuit.
-State-of-the-art readout modules have achieved a system white noise of less than $1 \mu \Phi_0/\rm{Hz}^{1/2}$~\cite{2020ApPhL.117l2601N,Malnou:2023wfo}.
-Additionally, low-frequency noise is further suppressed by the flux ramp modulation technique.
+{\bf III.
+Sensitivity} -- The resolution of the phase variation $\Delta \phi$ induced by the passing charged particles is determined by the flux noise of the readout module.
+Since the RF-SQUID used here is dissipationless and there is no input filter, the primary noise contributions are from: (1) two-level system (TLS) noise of the quarter-wave resonator, (2) Johnson noise of the microwave amplifier, (3) $1/f$ noise of the RF-SQUID, and (4) other energy loss factors in the readout circuit \cite{Kohjiro:2014wn,Schuster:2022grf,Yu:2022dso,GarciaRedondo:2024fjk}.
+State-of-the-art readout modules have achieved a system white noise of less than $1 \mu \Phi_0/\rm{Hz}^{1/2}$~\cite{2020ApPhL.117l2601N,Malnou:2023wfo,Neidig:2025tfs}.
+Additionally, low-frequency noise is further suppressed by the flux ramp modulation technique \cite{2017SuScT..30f5002K,Schuster:2022grf}.